Student Profile: Mor Ben Yakir

 How has your music grown at Berklee?

 First of all, I feel that my biggest musical growth and development is followed by personal development.
 It's very linked for me.
 It's inseparable.
 There are a few teachers who helped me to develop that and provide me with more tools.
 One is Ed Tomassi.
 Lisa Thorson for private instruction.
 She was really able to understand my path, what I'm aiming to do—as a vocalist not trying to be a singer.
-I'm trying to develop more as an instrumentalist than as a singer.
+I'm trying to develop [my voice] more as an instrumentalist than as a singer.

 Tell me more about that.

 I felt that I happened to express my musicality through the voice.
-I was always attracted to practice routines or classes that were more horn players or piano players.
+I was always attracted to practice routines or classes that were more [geared to] horn players or piano players.
 The ensembles I did at Berklee were more instrumentally oriented.
 I use my voice like an instrument: lyric-less, vocalese.
 Lisa was one of the only people to really understand that and support it without trying to change me.

 I recently came back from this amazing tour that Berklee supported and financed in Nancy, France.
 I was chosen to lead my own group and perform in the festival and many other venues.
 Performing my original music and being the band leader and the composer and the arranger was a lot of responsibility but great closure to conclude this period at Berklee.
 It was a way to prove to myself that the path my natural instinct was trying to follow—from my time in Eilat to these days trying to be more of an instrumentalist—worked.
 And even if it's very uncommon, I realized the people in France listened to it and it appealed to them.